 Keanu Reeves and Winona Ryder definitely felt like kid actors in a play.
 They were too green and not good enough to be in this movie.
 Word was that Johnny Depp was passed over for this movie.
 Boy what a mistake that was.

 Overall the movie was entertaining.
 It was not great.
 It was not bad.
-If you watch this movie for any reason it has to be that Gary Oldman is so locked in as Dracula and Anthony Hopkins is great as well as Van Helsing.
+If you watch this movie for any reason it has to be that Gary Oldman is so locked in as Dracula and Anthony Hopkins is great as Van Helsing as well.
 They were surely the highlight of this film.
-Coppola’s shadow effects are really neat as well.
+Coppola’s shadow effects are great too.

 I give this movie a 65% rating on Baldy Potatoes.